mdraminski/CytoMeth/README.md

 ### Reference Files
 Reference files required by CytoMeth are automatically installed by '*install.sh*' script.
-If you would like to download them manually plese run the following commands in console window:
+If you would like to download them manually plese run the following commands in a terminal window:

 ```bash
 wget -c -O ./RefData/CytoMethRefData.zip http://zbo.ipipan.waw.pl/tools/CytoMeth/RefData/CytoMethRefData.zip;